 Pollinator Garden beauty Joe Pye Weed (Eupatorium)

 Joe Pye Weed (Eupatorium) is easy to cultivate in almost any garden setting, so long as the soil is rich, well-drained, and damp.
-Eupatorium will spread to most areas with the exception of hot, dry soils.
+Eupatorium will spread to most areas except hot, dry soils.
 Joe Pye weed typically springs up naturally in wet areas, such as stream banks, marshes, and roadside gullies.
 See more perennials for wet soil.

 Pollinator Plants for Sunny Areas

-Coneflower (Echinacea)really comes in a wide range of colors, from red to orange to green.
+Coneflower (Echinacea) comes in many colors, from red to orange to green.
 Coneflowers form hardy clumps of plants and provide food sources to insects and songbirds.
-Native coneflowers show up in shades of purple and pink, but the hybrids also make a great bee food source.
-Add a few clumps of coneflowers to your pollinator garden, and you’ll really make the birds and bees happy.
+Native coneflowers appear in shades of purple and pink, but the hybrids also make an excellent bee food source.
+Add a few clumps of coneflowers to your pollinator garden, and you’ll make the birds and bees happy.

 False sunflowers (Heliopsis helianthoides)